loopbackio/loopback-next/docs/site/Model.md

 }
 ```

-As you can see, models are defined primarily by their TypeScript class.
-By
+Models are defined primarily by their TypeScript class.
+By default, classes
-default, classes forbid additional properties not specified in the type
+forbid additional properties that are not specified in the type definition.
+The
-definition.
-The persistence layer is respecting this constraint and configures
+persistence layer respects this constraint and configures underlying
-underlying PersistedModel classes to enforce `strict` mode.
+PersistedModel classes to enforce `strict` mode.

 To create a model that allows both well-defined but also arbitrary extra
 properties, you need to disable `strict` mode in model settings and tell